alankrantas/micropython-TTP229-BSF/README.md

     print(keypad.read())
 ```

-If the keypad is configured to multiple mode and you read it in single/raw mode, you'll still get a list which shows multiple key pressing results.
+If the keypad is configured to multiple mode and you read it in single/raw mode, you'll still get a list which contains multiple key pressing results.